umarhassan-mitodl/wgs.615-fall-2012/content/pages/syllabus.md

 The Graduate Consortium in Women's Studies
 ------------------------------------------

-This course is part of the {{% resource_link "08c0d244-2703-4420-8ca3-996265dfe0f1" "Graduate Consortium in Women's Studies" %}} (GCWS).
+This course is part of the [Graduate Consortium in Women's Studies](http://web.mit.edu/gcws/index.html) (GCWS).
 GCWS at MIT is a pioneering effort that brings together feminist scholars and teachers at nine Boston area institutions devoted to graduate teaching and research in women's studies and to advancing interdisciplinary women's studies scholarship.

 Prerequisite
 ------------